This post may contain affiliate links. Please see my disclosure policy for details.

 Who was Tangton Gyalpo?

-Tangton Gyalpo, or Lama Chag-Zam Wangpo, was a philosopher, engineer, poet and a disciple of the 1st Dalai Lama in Tibet, Gedun Drupa.
+Tangton Gyalpo, or Lama Chag-Zam Wangpo, was a philosopher, engineer, poet, and disciple of the 1st Dalai Lama in Tibet, Gedun Drupa.

 He is revered in the Himalayas as an advocate of Mahāyāna Buddhism and one of the masters of Tibetan Drubchen Nyönpa.